dullroar/ten-steps-to-linux-survival/Step07.md

 One way to run restricted commands is to log in as a "elevated" or privileged user, such as `root`.
-But this is frowned on, and many distros today rely on the [`sudo`](http://linux.die.net/man/8/sudo)
-\drcmd{sudo} command to act as a way for a normal user to signal they want to escalate their privileges temporarily, presuming they are allowed to do so, which is usually indicated by being a member of the `sudo` group or similar.
+But this is frowned on, and many distros today rely on the [`sudo`](http://linux.die.net/man/8/sudo) command to act as a way for a normal user to signal they want to escalate their privileges temporarily, presuming they are allowed to do so, which is usually indicated by being a member of the `sudo` group or similar.
+\drcmd{sudo}

 In a sense, `sudo` is similar to Windows User Access Control (UAC) prompts.
 They ensure a human is in control, in the case of `sudo` by prompting for the user's password.
 If multiple commands are invoked by `sudo` within a short time period, you will not be reprompted for a password each time, (unlike UAC).

-Here is a really common example on Debian-based systems\drpkg{apt-get}:
+Here is a really common example on Debian-based systems:
+\drpkg{apt-get}

 \drcap{Make me a sandwich}
 ```bash